themehraaryan/aboutMe/README.md

 # Hello, World! 👋🌍

 📚 Aspiring technologist and entrepreneur from New Delhi, India
-🎓 Soon to pursue BSc in Data Science and Applications at IIT Madras
+🎓 Pursuing BS in Data Science and Applications at IIT Madras

 ## 🔧 Skills

 - 💻 Web Development: HTML, CSS, JS, React
-- 🎨 Graphic Design: Adobe Creative Suite
 - 📊 Advanced Excel and data analysis
-- 🎥 Video Editing

 ## 💡 Interests